9 Travel Discounts You Didn’t Know You’re Already Eligible For

 Before you start planning your 2018 trips—here are the places you need to go next year, according to travel experts—make sure you’re taking full advantage of all the possible discounts available to you.
 Start with your alumni association: Maybe you’re just in it for the networking and awesome homecoming tailgate parties, but dig a little deeper into your alumni association membership and you’re bound to discover some travel perks.
 Take the Alumni Association of the University of Michigan for example.
 Sure, there’s up to 25 percent off car rentals through such partners as Budget, Auto Europe, and Alamo, but the alumni association also offers the Travel Collection, which offers a wide variety of destinations for the discerning traveler including Europe, Asia and the Middle East and even Antarctica.
 University of Florida alumni can get breaks on Disney cruises and at 123IslandRentals.com.

 Being a senior citizen has its share of privileges, including special discounts like these.
 The American Association of Retired Persons (AARP) offers great deals and insurance perks, but did you know AARP has a variety of travel discounts?
 AARP Advantages.com is loaded with car rental, hotel, tours, and cruise deals.
 According to Matthew Phillips, director of travel for AARP Services, Inc., you can save up to 15 percent off a variety of hotels and resorts.
 Phillips encourages travel lovers to check out the AARP Travel Center Powered by Expedia for amazing deals on ocean and river cruises.
 “Cruises are a great option whether you are traveling solo, with your spouse, or on a multi-generational trip with the entire family.”
 You can experience new cities and destinations while on daily excursions and, on the ship, an incredible variety of activities and food, says Phillips.
 If you’re 50 years old, membership is just $16 year.
+Don’t get caught up in these travel nightmares on your next trip.

 When it’s time for a vacation, don’t forget about professional memberships for travel discounts.
 Whether you’re a teacher, a sales clerk or an attorney, chances are, your membership can mean big discounts on your next vacation.
 For instance, The National Education Association (NEA) offers low prices on airlines, hotels, car rentals, guided tours, and vacation packages.
 As a bonus, members earn NEA Travel Dollars by completing activities like opting into the NEA Travel Newsletter or adding a birthday to your profile.
 Use the Travel Dollars towards your vacation essentials like hotels or a portion of any cruise.
 Save even more with these 11 secrets booking agents would prefer you didn’t know.